 The Jagdish Temple is a Hindu temple dedicated to Lord Vishu that was built in 1651.
 Inside the temple, you can find statues and shrines dedicated to Hindu gods.
 The temple is free to enter.

-Gangaur Ghat is one of the most famous and scenic locations in Udaipur best known for its beautiful views and tranquil ambience.
-I recommend spending some time here soaking up the views.
+Gangaur Ghat is one of the most famous and scenic locations in Udaipur, which is best known for its beautiful views and very tranquil atmosphere.
+I recommend spending some time here, soaking up the views.

 Wander The Streets of Udaipur

 The old streets of Udaipur are great to explore.
-They are colourful and chaotic and there are lots of independent stores selling clothing, trinkets and lots of other handmade items.
+They are colourful and chaotic, and there are lots of independent stores selling clothing, trinkets and lots of other handmade items (I picked up a new handmade journal during my Udaipur shopping trip).

 The Kumbhalgarh Fort is a UNESCO World Heritage Site.
 It’s known for having one of the longest walls in the world and is often referred to as “The Great Wall of India”.